Babbling creek

 Sounds

-A babbling creek is an acoustically ideal example of "fractal noise" (1/f).
-Turbulent water over stones produces a spectrum with energy distributed evenly across octaves, which the neurophysiologists Voss and Clarke (Nature, 1975) showed is the universal signature of a "human-pleasing noise" — sharply different from harsh white noise or a flat brown drone.
-This kind of sound matches what the auditory system evolutionarily "expects" from a safe natural environment.
+A babbling creek is an acoustically ideal example of fractal noise (1/f).
+Turbulent water over stones produces a spectrum with energy distributed evenly across octaves, which the neurophysiologists Voss and Clarke (Nature, 1975) showed is the universal signature of a human-pleasing noise, sharply different from harsh white noise or a flat brown drone.
+The sound matches what the auditory system evolutionarily expects from a safe natural environment.

-Ratcliffe and Gatersleben (Frontiers in Psychology, 2013) found that flowing-water sounds restored directed attention (ART) faster than forest or birdsong — eight minutes instead of fourteen.
-The authors link this to water's minimal semantic load: the brain recognises "creek" as a neutral object with no call to action, which frees up cognitive resources.
+Ratcliffe and Gatersleben (Frontiers in Psychology, 2013) found that flowing-water sounds restore directed attention (ART) faster than forest or birdsong: eight minutes instead of fourteen.
+The authors link this to water's minimal semantic load; the brain recognises creek as a neutral object with no call to action, which frees up cognitive resources.

-Pairs well with birdsong ("forest morning"), mountain river (for more intensity), gentle breeze.
-Don't pair with rain — both occupy a similar spectral range and merge into a monotonous drone.
+Pairs well with birdsong (a forest morning), mountain river (for more intensity) or a gentle breeze.
+Don't pair it with rain; the two occupy a similar spectral range and merge into a monotonous drone.

 Included in Mixes